How to Plan an All Inclusive Destination Wedding: Top 10 Things to know!

-There are three main types of ceremonies: Symbolic, Religious and Legal.
+There are three main types of ceremonies: Symbolic, Religious, and Legal.

 Symbolic is the most popular.
 It holds no legal or religious value.
 Most couples get married at home before or after the symbolic ceremony to make it official but have all the fun at their destination.

 Legal ceremonies can be performed in a variety of countries.
 Destinations have different rules based on the country of origin of the couple.
-This also means arriving earlier in most cases and paperwork, translations and it will involve higher costs.
+This also means arriving earlier in most cases and paperwork, and translations and it will involve higher costs.

-Same sex weddings are performed at most resorts.
+Same-sex weddings are performed at most resorts.
 However, some countries and resorts are lagging behind.
 Therefore, it is good to check if they will host the marriage before deciding on a wedding location.

 10. Plan for Photo and Video cost